wp-plugins/wp-members/readme.txt

 * To add the login box to the sidebar (if desired) you can just drag the WP-Members&trade; widget to your sidebar.
 If your theme has no widget support, call the function `<?php wpmem_inc_sidebar(); ?>`.
 * If you want to have your users be able to edit their login information, add a page (not a post) with a slug of "members-area".
 In the body of this page, place `<!--members-area-->` where you want WP-Members&trade; to display its content.
 (You may place content before and after this if desired.)
 This page will allow registered members to edit their information or change their password, and will display the registration form for new members.
 (If you are using the default permalinks, i.e. http://yoursite.com/?p=123, then you must be certain this page title is "Members Area".
 Check Settings > Permalinks to see your settings.)
 * If you would like to have a page to direct users for registrations, you can set up a registration page.
 (A registration page is not required as the the default settings for the plugin offer user registration in place of restricted content.)
 Similar to the "members area" page setup, create a page (not a post) with a slug of "register".
 In the body of the page, put the placeholder `<!--reg-area-->` (Just like the members area, if you are using default permalinks, you must title this page "Register".)
-* New in 2.5, you may now use shortcodes to call the Members Area and Register pages rather than the above method.
+* You may use shortcodes to call the Members Area and Register pages rather than the above method.
 This is desireable for those that are using default permalinks of if you need a different page slug.
 In order to use a shortcode to display the Members Area, Registration, or the login form, insert the following shortcode into the page with the parameter for what page you are calling:

 	* [wp-members page="members-area"]
 	* [wp-members page="register"]
 	* [wp-members page="login"]

-* New in 2.5 is reCAPTCHA support for the initial registration process.
+* CAPTCHA for the registration process is available via reCAPTCHA.
 If you use reCAPTCHA, you will need a [valid API key](http://www.google.com/recaptcha).
 The CAPTCHA form will not display if you have not entered a valid API key in the WP-Members&trade; settings.
 (Note: the settings tab for reCAPTCHA will only show if you've turned this option on in the settings tab.)
-* New in 2.5 is the addition of a Terms of Service checkbox.
+* There is a Terms of Service checkbox available for the registration process.
 This is turned on by default in new installations.
 If you don't need it, you can turn it off.
 If you use the TOS checkbox, there is a place for you to insert your Terms of Service in the WP-Members&trade; Dialogs and Error Messages.
 This text is used to generate a link for the user to read the TOS in a popup.
 The TOS content can be HTML; in fact, it is recommended for sizeable TOS documents that you use `<h1>`, `<h2>`, `<p>`, etc.
-* New in 2.5.1, you may now specify the location of the members area and register pages.
-This will display a "forgot password" and "register" link in the login form.
+* In order to display a "forgot password" and "register" link in the login form, specify the location of the members area and register pages in the plugin options.